rindrajosia/laravel/README.md

 ## Learning Laravel

-In this branch, I create multiple routes :
+In this branch, I create a controller that :
-- /posts
-- /post
-- /articles
+- display the view
+- pass value to view

 ## Build With